fukounagirl/fukounagirl/README.md

   - if you sign my straw/ata i will not be afraid to share anything you send unless it's illegal. so don't embarrass yourself
   - UMMM for osc people i ship trife (trophy x knife). just a warning if you int with me and if you don't like it.
 BLOCK ME!!
   - continuation of the previous bullet, if you think trife is proship then um??
 DO RESEARCH.
 EDUCATE YOURSELF. it is just enemies to lovers trope that are completely fine
+  - also please iwec if you ship knifecase, its a big discomfort for me due to jealousy and source attached memories

     **OTHER INFO**
     - sometimes i use a typing quirk (s=zz) and i can stop or provide translation, just don't be rude about it